sous-chefs/apache2/README.md

 Installs the fcgi package and enables the module.
 Requires EPEL on RHEL family.

-## mod_php5
+## mod_php

-Simply installs the appropriate package on Debian, Ubuntu and ArchLinux.
+Simply installs the appropriate package and enables the module

-On Red Hat family distributions including Fedora, the php.conf that comes with the package is removed.
-On RHEL platforms less than v6, the `php53` package is used.

 - `node['apache']['mod_php5']['install_method']` - default `package` can be overridden to avoid package installs.